Fast computation of Tukey trimmed regions and median in dimension $p>2$: A bound on the number of facets

+{\bf Proof:} As discussed above, if $\mathcal{D}(\kappa)$ is not a singleton, each $\kappa$-outside ridge can participate in the construction of no more than two facets.
+Combinatorially, the number of such $\kappa$-outside ridges is bounded from above by ${n \choose p - 1}$.
+On the other hand, each $(p - 1)$-dimensional facet lies on an observational hyperplane which corresponds to exactly $p$ $\kappa$-outside ridges.
+From this follows that at most $2{n \choose p - 1}/p$ facets exist. $\Box$}

-By the convexity of the Tukey region, a critical direction vector yields at most one facet of the corresponding trimmed region.
-In this sense, Corollary~\ref{cor:1} actually also provides an upper bound for the number of the \emph{non-redundant} critical direction vectors.
-The Corollary will be useful in Step 4 of Algorithm~\ref{alg2} below.
+By the convexity of the Tukey region, an outer direction vector yields at most one of its facets.
+In this sense, Proposition~\ref{lem:6} actually also provides an upper bound for the number of outer directions of facets.
+It is useful in assessing the performance of an algorithm, and will be used in Step~4 of Algorithm~\ref{alg:1}

+It is worth mentioning that the upper bound $2{n \choose p - 1}/p$ is \emph{attainable} and thus {cannot be further improved}.
+For instance, let $n=p+1$.
+Then the Tukey region at depth $\kappa=\frac{1}{p + 1}$ is the convex hull of the data.
+It has $p + 1$ facets, which equals the upper bound, $2{p + 1 \choose p - 1}/p = p + 1$.
+Though the bound is sharp, in many instances the number of facets comes out to be much smaller, as we will see from the numerical study below.